3D Product Photography Platforms: The Future of eCommerce Imagery

 Have you ever planned a product photoshoot?
 It’s no simple task.
 Depending on the size and the number of products, as well as the location of the shoot itself, you incur a huge cost just getting the product to the site.
-Then there is the time and cost associated with staffing the shoot and hiring a world-class photographer to ensure the image quality is top-notch.
-And this is all just for standard shots...not lifestyle images or any major set construction.
+Then, there's the time and cost associated with staffing the shoot and obtaining product photography equipment to ensure the images are top-notch.
+And this is all just for standard shots with neutral or white backgrounds...not lifestyle shots or images requiring any major set construction.

 You can see how quickly things get complicated.

-Using 3D product photography for eCommerce, you can generate tens of thousands of photorealistic images from a single design file, on demand.
-The only logistics involved are attaining 3D models and that can be done remotely.
-The tool itself does all the heavy lifting and you also attain flexibility, which is crucial, especially amid the COVID-19 pandemic—no more in-person photoshoots.
+Using 3D product photography for eCommerce, you can streamline the photography workflow by generating tens of thousands of photorealistic images from a single design file, on demand.
+The only logistics involved are attaining 3D models, and that can be done remotely.
+The tool itself does all the heavy lifting and also allows for flexibility, which is crucial, especially amid the COVID-19 pandemic–no more in-person photoshoots.

 For many companies, the above statement reads like fantasy.
 If you have hundreds of products or SKUs, all of which have customizable features, it is impossible to photograph each conceivable variation.
 It would simply be too expensive or logistically impossible, even if your products are relatively simple.